GolubRoman/BuyNDrive/README.md

-Project "Buy'N'Drive"
+Project "Buy'N'Drive".
-This project actualize work with SQL language and SQlite DataBase.
+This project actualized work with SQL language and SQlite DataBase.